 The Role Can Impact the Guarantor’s Credit Record

 Another thing to remember is that a guarantor’s credit score will be impacted when signing up for the role.
 Here are a few different ways that a guarantor’s credit score may be affected:

 Credit Utilization Ratio

 Lenders will conduct a credit check on a guarantor to see whether they have a good credit score and better understand their financial situation.
 A single credit check will bring down a credit score by around one to five points.
 Having multiple in a short time can have a meaningful impact on all three credit scores.
-And so, it is imperative to keep that in mind before signing up a guarantor on multiple loan applications with different lenders.

-This is one of the most impactful parts of being a guarantor.
 How the primary borrower makes their monthly payments will have a massive impact on the guarantor’s credit!
 One late payment can mean an adversely affected score, while on-time monthly payments can help.